m50d/paperdoll/README.md

 since Shapeless does not offer a suitable `fold` method.

 Since `paperdoll-core` is very generic, a lot of the tests need at least one effect implementation.
 So I've moved those tests down into `paperdoll-tests`.
-TODO: Reevaluate project structure

 The project is split into a large number of small modules, primarily to prove that the interpreters truly are independent.